Jim Dye (1934 - 2016)

 He received his Ph.D. at Tulane University, and taught at Washington University in St. Louis from 1960-66 before joining the faculty at Northern Illinois University.
 He remained at NIU until his retirement in 2003, serving as Philosophy Department Chair in his final three years.
 More than any other member of the faculty Jim was responsible for the NIU Department's concentration on the History of Philosophy in its Master’s program.
 In his graduate-level teaching Jim contributed courses on the Pre-Socratics, on Plato, on Hume, on Kant, and on Hegel.
 No other faculty member’s scholarship reached as widely.

 In addition to authoring Religions of the World (1967, repr.
 1976), he published over 30 academic articles, including three articles in Hume Studies.
 He presented over 50 papers at academic conferences, including several Hume Conferences.
-Jim was an avid runner, gifted photographer, collector of fine art, gourmet cook, wine connoisseur, classical music and opera lover, technophile, builder of 18th-century replica furniture, including a gloriously hand-painted harpsichord, and a tenacious do-it-yourselfer.
+Jim was an avid runner, gifted photographer, gourmet cook, wine connoisseur, classical music and opera lover, technophile, builder of 18th-century replica furniture, including a gloriously hand-painted harpsichord, and a tenacious do-it-yourselfer.
 Jim traveled widely, and was proficient in several languages.
 He will be missed.

 Robert Fogelin (1932 – 2016)